 Joseph Campbell Mapped the One Chapter Every Founder Is Trying to Skip

-Not around it.
-Not above it.
+Not around it, not above it.
 Into it.

 The chapter nobody writes about

-Campbell had a name for that question.
-He would have recognized it immediately.
+Campbell would have recognized that question immediately.

 He called it the ordeal.
 The supreme ordeal.
-The moment in every hero's story where the outer quest becomes an inner confrontation — where the hero is no longer fighting an external enemy but an internal one.
+The moment in every hero's story where the outer quest becomes an inner confrontation, where the hero is no longer fighting an external enemy but an internal one.
 The internal one is the hardest to name because it is the self.
 The old self.
 The identity that got the hero here but cannot take him where he needs to go next.

 Why grinding through it keeps you in it

-The hero, instead of conquering or conciliating the power of the threshold, is swallowed into the unknown. — Joseph Campbell, The Hero with a Thousand Faces
+The hero, instead of conquering or conciliating the power of the threshold, is swallowed into the unknown. — Joseph Campbell

 Not through force.
 Into.
 Swallowed.
 Whole.